Ookwemin Minising: Etymology

 The area now called Ookwemin Minising has been known by several names since the Port Lands revitalization project began, including the Lower Don Lands, River Precinct, Cousins Quay, reflecting various phases of planning.
 From about 2014 to 2024, it was referred to as Villiers Island.
-The planning name originated from Villiers Street, a key street on the island named in the early 20th century after Villiers Sankey (1854-1905), a former City Surveyor for Toronto.
+The planning name originated from Villiers Street, a key street on the island named in the early 20th century after Villiers Sankey (1854–1905), a former City Surveyor for Toronto.
 Villiers Street will continue to be a prominent street on the island.
 In November 2024, to mark the creation of the new island, the City of Toronto officially adopted the name Ookwemin Minising as part of the Port Lands Indigenous Place Naming Initiative.

 The naming involved an Indigenous Advisory Circle, which included Elders, Knowledge Keepers, language speakers, youth, and cultural leaders.
 The Advisory Circle brought together representatives from Anishinaabe, Haudenosaunee, and Métis backgrounds.
 Participants represented several nations, such as the Mississaugas of the Credit First Nation, Williams Treaty First Nations (including the Mississaugas of Curve Lake, Alderville, Hiawatha, and Scugog Island), Chippewas of Lake Simcoe (Beausoleil, Georgina Island, and Rama), Six Nations of the Grand River, and the Métis Nation of Ontario.

-This name reflects the Anishinaabemowin (Ojibwe) tradition of naming places after local flora and landscape features, as seen in other local names like "Adoobigok" (the place of the alders) near the Etobicoke Creek.
+This name Ookwemin Minising, which translates to "place of the black cherry trees", reflects the Anishinaabemowin (Ojibwe) tradition of naming places after local flora and landscape features, as seen in other local names like "Adoobigok" (the place of the alders) near the Etobicoke Creek.
 Black cherry trees historically grew along the waterfront, connecting Toronto’s new island to its natural past and restoring these trees was seen to symbolize the revitalization of native ecosystems.
 Many black cherry trees are being planted on the island.

 The initiative focused on honoring the historical and cultural significance of Indigenous peoples, particularly the traditional caretakers of the land, through the selection of a new name.

 According to the Don Mouth Naturalization and Port Lands Flood Protection Project – Archeological Assessment of Existing Conditions, black cherry trees were among the species found in the complex ecosystem surrounding the lower Don River.
 This region supported a patchwork of diverse plant communities, including dry uplands and wet lowlands, which fostered a rich coastal wetland ecosystem comparable to other Great Lakes areas like Long Point on Lake Erie.
+William Henry Smith, described the landscape of the lower Don Valley in 1851, noting the presence Cherry trees among the Pine, Hemlock, Cedar, and Oak.